Get the Product-Led Storytelling Playbook—Free

 Lead Strategist @ VEC

-A double awakening is happening.
+A double awakening is upon us.

 The trend says it all.